pegaseehorn/psy126/book/1_psy126/0_Introduction.md

   name: python3
 ---

-# Introduction to the course
+# Welcome to the Test Analysis Seminar

 In this section the first information about the book will be shared

-Alternative: just Welcome to the Test Analysis Seminar
+Alternative: just Intro to the course